diazgio/Vivetech/README.md

 ## :scroll: Concept

-> Review app to give score and coments for restaurants, You can create an account and navigate through all the restaurants.
-The app it's build it with Reac for front-end and Rails for back-end.
+> Nice web app to show top prodcuts for customers where you can create and edit the product and also there has a JSON presentation for requests in programs like POSTMAN.

 > Index View